zhero9/MIPUP/README.md

 	chr1	220962389	C1orf58	0	0.000242	0.164	0.308	0.104
 	chr10	1043055	GTPBP4		0	0.00251	0.000263	0.246	0.277

 Observe that row containing **normal** is necessary and is used as indicatior of how many first rows correspond to the names and description of mutations.
-The columns after **normal** contain just measurements.
-Thogether with above matrix you need to provide a *threshold* which will be used to construct binary matrix with associating value one if a measurment is bigger than threshold and zero otherwise.
-For a threshold equal to **0.001**, after transposing we obtain a matrix
+The columns after **normal** contain VAF values.
+Thogether with the above matrix you need to provide a *threshold* which will be used to transform this into a binary matrix: if the VAF value is bigger or equal to threshold, then we have a **1**, otherwise we have a **0**.
+For a threshold equal to **0.001**, after transposing we obtain this matrix

 |	|chr1_13..  |chr1_33..  |chr1_15..|chr1_16..|chr1_22..|chr10_10..|